allseedsjr/rickAndMortyApp/README.md

 ### File-based cache

-The first page of characters is persisted as a JSON file in the application cache directory.
+Character and episode responses are persisted as JSON files in the application cache directory.

-This approach was selected because the cached response is small, replaceable, and does not require queries, relationships, migrations, or partial updates.
+This approach was selected because the cached payloads are small, replaceable, and do not require queries, relationships, migrations, or partial updates.

-Alternatives such as Core Data or SwiftData would provide more advanced persistence capabilities, but would add unnecessary complexity for a single cached response with a short TTL.
+Alternatives such as Core Data or SwiftData would provide more advanced persistence capabilities, but would add unnecessary complexity for short-lived API responses.

 The file cache is not treated as a permanent source of truth.
 The operating system may remove it, and the app must always be able to fetch the data again.